-Although puppies are little bundles of energy, they usually sleep 18-20 hours a day.
-One minute your puppy may be a miniature tornado, and the next he’s fallen soundly asleep, almost mid-dash.
-Sleep is essential to healthy growth, contributing to the necessary development of his central nervous system, brain, immune system, and muscles.
-All of that sleep also helps him rest up during growth spurts.
+Puppies are little bundles of energy, and you may have asked, “How much do puppies sleep?”
+In fact, they usually sleep from 18 to 20 hours a day.
+Sleep is essential to healthy growth, contributing to the necessary development of the central nervous system, brain, immune system, and muscles.
+All of that sleep also helps them rest up during growth spurts.

 When they’re awake, puppies burn a lot of energy – growing physically, experiencing new people and places, learning what they can and can’t do.
 Because the world is such an exciting, stimulating place, they won’t always pay attention to an internal clock telling them it’s time to rest.
 You can help by following a few simple guidelines for daytime naps and nightly bedtimes.

-- Leave your puppy undisturbed.
-It is hard to resist cuddling him and letting him fall asleep in your lap, but you don’t want him to be dependent on you to fall asleep.
-Household members, including children, should learn to leave your puppy alone while he is sleeping.
-But be sure to keep an eye on him because when he wakes up, he’ll need to be taken outside.
+Leave your puppy alone when they’re sleeping.
+It is hard to resist cuddling your dog and letting them fall asleep in your lap, but you don’t want them to be dependent on you to fall asleep.
+Keep an eye on your dog because when they wake up, they’ll need to be taken outside.

-- Show your puppy where to sleep.
-If he seems drowsy, encourage him to nap in his safe place: a crate, a dog bed, or a quiet place in the house where he can nap undisturbed.
-It may take time for him to get the idea, but eventually he’ll recognize that spot as the place for sleep.
+It’s also important to show your puppy where to sleep.
+If your pet seems drowsy, encourage them to nap in a safe place, such as a crate, a dog bed, or a quiet place in the house where they can nap undisturbed.
+It may take time for them to get the idea, but eventually they’ll recognize that spot as the place for sleep.

-- Follow a schedule.
-Plan his day so that active time is followed by quiet time for sleep.
-He’ll most likely be ready for a nap after playtime or a walk.
+Schedules are important for puppies.
+Plan the day so that active time is followed by quiet time for sleep.
+They’ll most likely be ready for a nap after playtime or a walk.
 Your puppy may nap every hour or so, sleeping from 30 minutes to as long as two hours.
 All of this sleep is perfectly normal.

-- Recognize overtired behavior.
-No matter how much fun you’re having, don’t let him get overtired.
+Recognize when your puppy is overly tired.
+No matter how much fun you’re having, don’t let them get too tired.
 Too much stimulation and exhaustion can lead to unfortunate behavior.
-Guide him to his crate or sleeping place and encourage him to wind down.
+Guide them to their crate or sleeping place and encourage them to wind down.

-Tips for Helping Your Puppy Sleep at Night
+Tips to Help Your Puppy Sleep at Night

-- Establish a bedtime routine.
-By giving him a routine right from the start, you’ll teach him that nighttime is for sleeping, and you both will get a better night’s sleep.
+Establish a bedtime routine.
+By giving the puppy a routine right from the start, you’ll teach them that nighttime is for sleeping, and you both will get a better night’s sleep.
 Restrict the pup’s intake of food and water for several hours before bedtime.
-Play with him, cuddle him, and take him outside to relieve himself.
+Play, cuddle, and take them outside to potty before bedtime.

-- Keep his sleep area quiet and dim.
+Keep their sleep area quiet and dim.
 If you watch TV in bed, keep the volume down and the light low.
 You may even want to use blackout shades if the room gets early morning light.
-The quiet and dark will be his cue that it’s time for sleep.
-If your crate is the wire type, you can put a cover over top of it to make it darker and more den-like.
+The quiet and dark will be the puppy’s cue that it’s time for sleep.
+If your crate is made of wire, you can put a crate cover over the top of it to make it darker and more den-like.

-- Don’t give in at bedtime.
-First make sure your puppy has had a chance to go to the bathroom and has plenty of physical and mental exercise during the day.
-Teach him to love getting into his crate by rewarding him with a treat.
-While he’s learning the routine, be prepared for some whining, barking, or howling before he settles in for the night.
+During the day, make sure your puppy has had a chance to go to the bathroom and has plenty of physical and mental exercise.
+Teach them to love getting into the crate by rewarding them with a treat.
+While they’re learning the routine, be prepared for some whining, barking, or howling before they settle in for the night.

-- Be prepared for interruptions.
+Be prepared for interruptions.
 Just like human babies, puppies sometimes are not yet ready to sleep through the night.
 Your puppy may need a potty break during the night.
-If he’s sleeping in a crate in your bedroom, you’ll be able to respond if he needs to go out.
-Calmly carry him outside, praise him quietly when he goes, and put him right back in the crate for sleeping.
+If they’re sleeping in a crate in your bedroom, you’ll be able to respond if they need to go out.
+Calmly carry them outside, praise them quietly when they go, and put them right back in the crate for sleeping.

 Your Puppy’s Sleep Schedule